Amyloidosis in dogs: causes, symptoms and treatment

 Pale or yellow mucous membranes: These signs indicate anemia or liver problems caused by amyloid deposits.

-Increased thirst and frequent urination: These are typical symptoms of kidney damage because the kidneys no longer function properly due to amyloid deposits.
+Increased thirst and frequent urination: These are typical symptoms of kidney damage, as the kidneys no longer function properly due to the amyloid deposits.

-Weakness and fatigue: The organ dysfunction leads to general weakness and loss of vitality.
+Weakness and fatigue: The organ dysfunction leads to general weakness and a loss of vitality.

 Vomiting and diarrhea: Digestive problems are common, especially when the liver is affected.